ARTICLE D. MOBILE FOOD VENDORS

 5. Statement Regarding Former Convictions: A statement regarding whether or not the applicant has been convicted of any crime, misdemeanor or violation of any municipal law, the nature of the offense and the punishment or penalty assessed.

-6. Additional Information: The city manager may require such additional questions to be answered by each applicant as he deems proper and necessary.
+6. Additional Information: The business license official may require such additional questions to be answered by each applicant as he deems proper and necessary.

 B. Investigation Of Applicant; Fee: